Less Than Lethal Force

 Clearing up misconceptions

 What it is.
 Pepper spray is a soft intermediate tool.
 This means it doesn’t leave any lasting damage on a target in the same way that a baton or taser will (bruises, marks on the skin from taser prongs, etc).
 Also, in some circumstances a baton or empty hands can turn lethal.
 Pepper spray, being a soft tool, never will.
-It also helps someone who is at a disparity of force, for example: if a 6ft man jumps a 5’1″ lady, the lady doesn’t need much effort to deploy her pepper spray.
+It also helps someone who is at a disparity of force, for example: if a 6ft man walks up on a 5’1″ lady, the lady doesn’t need much effort to deploy her pepper spray.
 Can’t the same about a stun gun or a kubaton.
 It’s not very expensive, usually going for about $20-30 per canister.
-It can also be purchased off of Amazon.

 What it is NOT.
-Pepper spray is not a substitute for a gun or empty handed skills.
+The people who shit on pepper spray usually try to use it as a substitute for a gun or empty handed skills.
+This is wrong, pepper spray fills a different niche.
 This is a distance tool, you do not use it when someone is already on top of you.
 Nor do you use it for an objective reasonable deadly threat such as a knife or gun wielding attacker.
-This is great for an iffy thing, like someone with a baseball bat.
-Using a spray before moving up to a firearm is great because there is a good chance of the spray doing its job and you not having to use lethal force.
-If you do have to use lethal force, the fact that you went up the continuum and tried less than lethal means first will really help your case in court.
+It is meant to be a distraction.

 For EDC, practice surreptitiously drawing the OC spray and concealing it.
 This way you already have the spray in hand and if they come closer/ignore verbal commands, you can deploy it quickly.
 You don’t want to hold it out in front of you and threaten them with it, because that gives them time to cover their eyes or lift their shirt up in front of their face.
 It should surprise them.